Poole Advisors Discuss Value of Visuals at NACADA Conference

 “The participants left the presentation with a tangible object, something that they could use.
 And presenting before the conference gave us the opportunity to network more during the conference, ” Wright said.

 NC State is hosting schools from the NACADA Region 3 in April 2017.
-Poole College of Management academic advisor, Jennifer McLamb and Carrie McClean, executive director of First Year College, are co-chairs of that conference.
+Poole College of Management academic advisor, Jennifer McLamb and Carrie McClean, Ph.D., assistant dean at NC State’s University College and director of advising, division of academic affairs.